Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Generating Functions

 Similarly, an active parent of $I$, here labelled $X$, will have one fewer daughter branch to consider, so its cluster size contribution is

-where $\tilde{n}_d$ ranges from $0$ to $k-1$, and counts the daughters other than $I$. $s_p$ is generated by $H_d$, which obeys the following self-consistency equation: The relationship between the three size generating functions, $H_0$, $H_d$, and $H_p$ are illustrated in Fig.~\ref{fig:si_tikz_structure_demo}.
+where $\tilde{n}_d$ ranges from $0$ to $k-1$, and counts the daughters other than $I$. $s_p$ is generated by $H_d$, which obeys the following self-consistent equation: The relationship between the three size generating functions, $H_0$, $H_d$, and $H_p$ are illustrated in Fig.~\ref{fig:tikz_structure_demo}.

 To summarize, $H_p$ corresponds to the cluster size reached when arriving at a node from one of its \textbf{p}arent branches and $H_d$ corresponds to the cluster size reached when arriving at a node from one of its \textbf{d}aughter branches.
 The two pairs of generating functions ($A_i$, $A_o$) and ($B_i$, $B_o$) describe the number of active neighbours for $H_p$ and $H_d$ respectively.
-In terms of the nodes labelled in Fig.~\ref{fig:si_tikz_structure_demo}, the neighbour generating functions and their corresponding probability mass functions are:
+In terms of the nodes labelled in Fig.~\ref{fig:tikz_structure_demo}, the neighbour generating functions and their corresponding probability mass functions are: \begin{widetext}